Pfoxj/Main/contents/builders-day/index.md

 - name: Evan Schwartz
   subtitle: Interledger
   image: /static/img/people/evan_schwartz.jpg
-  bio: "The Interledger Protocol is a protocol suite for connecting blockchains and other ledgers.
-It\u2019s a neutral protocol for payments across different currencies and payment systems."
+  bio: "Evan Schwartz is co-inventor of Interledger, the protocol suite for connecting blockchains, payment networks and other digital asset ledgers.
+Interledger enables payments between parties on different ledgers, meaning developers can build payments into other protocols and apps without being tied to a single payment provider or currency.
+Interledger is inspired by the designs of IP, TCP, etc and aims to connect the world\u2019s ledgers like the internet protocols connected its information networks."
   isScienceFair: false
   home: SF
 - name: Feross Aboukhadijeh
   subtitle: Webtorrent
   image: /static/img/people/feross_aboukhadijeh.jpg
-  bio: Feross is building WebTorrent <https://webtorrent.io>, the first torrent client that works on the web (in the browser.
-He is bringing P2P to the masses with accessible, WebRTC-based P2P protocols.
+  bio: 'Feross currently building WebTorrent, a streaming BitTorrent client for the browser, powered by WebRTC.
+Before that, he built PeerCDN, a peer-to-peer content delivery network to makes sites faster and cheaper.
+He is a graduate of Stanford University and has worked at Quora, Facebook, and Intel.
+In the past, Feross did research in the Stanford human-computer interaction and computer security labs. '
   isScienceFair: false
   home: Mountain View, CA
 - name: Fred Grosskopf